GarnetSunset/Haircuttery/readme.md

 ## Credits:

+CodeOfCarson for a nice checkers submodule.

-FGAO22, as most of this code is his. https://github.com/fgao22/GSD
+FGAO22, I used his code as a base for this script. https://github.com/fgao22/GSD

 rprasad, for his XLRD guide.